fglock/Perlito/README-perlito5-Java.md

 Regex differences
 -----------------

-Perlito5 compiles Perl regexes into Java regexes with some wrapping code.
-Some differences between the regex engines will show up:
+  - regex modifiers /ismxge work the same as Perl; other modifiers are not yet implemented.

+  - regex variables $1, $2, ... and $& work; other variables are not yet implemented.

   - named captures cannot contain an underline in the name.
     Valid names must be composed of characters 'a'-'z', 'A'-'Z', '0'-'9'.

-  - regex modifiers /ismxg work the same as Perl; other modifiers are not yet implemented.

   - capturing in zero-length-match has problems.
 Failing tests: